• Skip to primary navigation

 I call it cake cheating.

 But, over the years, I’ve realized that doctoring up a cake mix makes me feel a little better.
-I can add butter, yogurt, sour cream, and extra flavorings to elevate a regular old cake mix and feel like I’m putting a little more effort into the experience.
+I can add butter, plain yogurt, sour cream, and extra flavorings to elevate a regular old cake mix and feel like I’m putting a little more effort into the experience.

 Easy Lemon Cupcakes | Life as Mom